kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - Ensure the release team is fully filled, with members subscribed to the kubernetes-milestone-burndown@googlegroups.com group.
 - Ensure top-level OWNERS_ALIASES only includes personnel from four (4) releases, including the current one.
 - Create and finalize the release schedule, blocking test gates, and role assignments as a pull request in: kubernetes/sig-release/releases/release-x.y/README.md
-- Ensure that relevant feedback from the prior retrospective is incorporated into the process
 - Send an update to kubernetes-dev and kubernetes-sig-leads mailing list to announce the start of the release cycle, including any notable changes in the release process, key dates, and links to important documents
 - Create the retrospective document and corresponding bit.ly link
 - Begin meeting with SIGs to introduce yourself
 - Begin paying attention to [CI signal](https://git.k8s.io/sig-release/release-team/role-handbooks/ci-signal/README.md), as it may begin degrading soon after the prior release is cut and any slips must be caught and rectified promptly.
-- Request review of this document by the release lead shadow.
-The shadow should also take all actions in this document around joining groups and requesting access permissions.
+- Request review of this document by the release lead shadow(s).
+The shadow(s) should also take all actions in this document around joining groups and requesting access permissions.

 ### Week 2